top of page

 Dan Brotman

-A global migration expert and journalist, Dan has documented Jewish life in dozens of far-flung communities worldwide.
+A global migration expert and journalist, Dan has documented Jewish life and that of many additional cultures in dozens of far-flung communities worldwide.
 Dan has guided more than 1,000 travelers through some of the world’s most compelling cultural frontiers.

 • Instagram